ecmwf/anemoi-inference/docs/dev/integration-tests.rst

 as the inference config.
 Check functions are located in ``anemoi.inference.testing.checks``.

-Each checks ``entry`` is a dictionary with a single key that is the name of the check in the registry, and the value is a dict of kwargs to pass to the function.
+Each entry is a dictionary with a single key that is the name of the check in the registry, and the value is a dict of kwargs to pass to the function.

 By default, the following arguments are passed to the check function: